lyehe/aruco_3d/README.md

 6. Use the "Save White STL", "Save Black STL", or "Save Colored GLB" buttons to download the generated model parts.

 ## Acknowledgments
 Marker dictionaries used in this project are sourced from the `arucogen` project by okalachev, available at [https://github.com/okalachev/arucogen](https://github.com/okalachev/arucogen).
-The specific source for the dictionaries is [https://raw.githubusercontent.com/opencv/opencv_contrib/master/modules/aruco/src/predefined_dictionaries.hpp](https://raw.githubusercontent.com/opencv/opencv_contrib/master/modules/aruco/src/predefined_dictionaries.hpp), as referenced in the `arucogen` project.

 ## License
 Copyright (c) [2025] [Yehe Liu]